Dodge common problems and MOT failures

 The single most common MOT failure for Dodge is suspension pin, bush or joint worn, accounting for 25% of all failure items.
 Suspension repairs typically cost £150–£400 depending on the component.

-These figures are from real MOT inspections — they show what testers actually find wrong with Dodge vehicles.
+These figures are from real MOT inspections.
+They show what testers actually find wrong with Dodge vehicles.
 If you're viewing a used Dodge, it's worth checking these areas specifically.

 Buying a specific Dodge?
 Check the individual vehicle's MOT history for free on GOV.UK to see its actual test results, advisories, and mileage readings.